 The city of Belfast is on to a revival.
 Every year more and more people discover what the Northern Irish capital has to offer.
 Apart from historical tours about the Troubles, the city is nowadays also popular for its vibrant weekend nightlife.
 Where Dublin can be a bit too touristy, the bars in Belfast are still mainly visited by locals!
 From traditional pubs to cocktail bars, from beer gardens to live music: discover all the bars you need for an unforgettable pub crawl in Belfast!

 The best traditional pubs in Belfast

 When sidling up to the bar, have you ever wondered what the story is behind the pub you’re in?
 In Belfast, you should!
 The city is home to several pubs that date back a few centuries and have plenty of original artefacts or interesting stories to tell.
-Let’s go on a pub crawl and discover the best traditional pubs in Belfast!
+These bars should be your first stop on your Belfast pub crawl!

 The Crown Liquor Saloon is Belfast’s most famous pub!
 It’s in every tourist guide and you owe it to yourself to at least have a look at the gorgeous Victorian interior!
 The Crown is situated right in front of the Europa Bus Station, which means that you can enjoy your first pint as soon as you arrive!
 Why wait, right?